slackapi/bolt-python/docs/_tutorials/getting_started_http.md

 ```
 > 🔒 Remember to keep your tokens and signing secret secure.
 At a minimum, you should avoid checking them into public version control, and access them via environment variables as we've done above.
 Checkout the API documentation for more on [best practices for app security](https://api.slack.com/authentication/best-practices).

-Now, lets create your app.
+Now, let's create your app.
 Install the `slack_bolt` Python package to your virtual environment using the following command:

 ```shell
 pip install slack_bolt